 - Aim Response Curve Type: Standard/Dynamic

-- Controller Vibration: Enabled
+- Controller Vibration: Disabled

 For your button layout, Tactical is the best choice.
 When playing Warzone, you’ll constantly be crouching, slide canceling, and going prone.
 Tactical maps your crouch/slide button to the thumbstick, so you don’t need to move your thumb and can be as quick as possible.